|7.5% tariff on China teas will be applied at checkout on this tea (shown as the tax amount).

-It brews to a burnt amber color and yields a very full bodied, earthy, peaty tasting tea, capable of 3-5 steepings.
+It brews to a dark copper color and yields a very full bodied, earthy, peaty tasting tea, capable of 3-5 steepings.

 Brew tea at 212º - steep for 3 minutes.